matrix-io/matrix-documentation/docs/Hardware/microphone.md

     cd build/demos
     ./micarray_recorder

-The default example records audio to raw files for 10 seconds and them stops.
+The default example records audio to raw files for 10 seconds and then stops.
 After recording the files are on the same folder `/demos` :

     cd build/demos
     ls | grep raw